sam4web/book-library-system/README.md

 ### Overview:

 A Book Library System is a command-line application designed to manage a collection of books in a library.
 It allows librarians or users to perform various operations related to book management, such as adding new books, viewing existing books, searching for books, borrowing and returning books, and more.

 ## Features:

-1. **User Authentication:** Optionally, implement user authentication to ensure that only authorized users (e.g., librarians, registered users) can access certain functionalities.
+1. **User Authentication:** Optionally, implement user authentication to ensure that only authorized users can access certain functionalities.

 2. **Book Management Functions:**

    - **Add New Books:** Allow users to add new books to the library by providing book details such as title, author, genre, publication year, etc.
    - **View Books:** Display the list of all books available in the library, along with their details such as title, author, availability status, etc.
    - **Search Books:** Implement search functionality to allow users to search for books by various criteria such as title, author, genre, publication year, etc.
    - **Borrowing and Returning Books:** Enable users to borrow books from the library and return them when they are done.
-Keep track of the borrowing history and availability status of each book.

 3. **User Management Functions:**